-There were a couple additions to the 2013 Over The Top Christmas Lights show.
-I again used the Light-O-Rama (LOR) system which uses a combination of computer programs, controllers,
+There are several different additions and changes being made to the 2015 Over The Top Christmas Lights show.
+I again used the Light-O-Rama (LOR) system which uses a combination of computer

-and other items to make the lights "dance" to the beat.
-This year's shows uses 23 controllers with a total of 368 channels over 75,000 lights.
-I have programmed over 36 different
+programs, controllers, and other items to make the lights "dance" to the beat.
+This year's shows uses 37 controllers with a total of 592 channels plus 28 channels of RGB LED floods and over

-a total of between 700 and 750 hours of work in the sequencing of the songs.
-I used almost 2 miles of extension cords and an uncounted number of miles of wire in total.
+a total of 700 hours of work in the sequencing of the songs.
+I used over 3 miles of extension cords and an uncounted number of miles of wire in total.

 Each light bulb is checked both before it is put up and also after it has been placed.
 I have also have been working on changing the incandescents over to LEDs which uses a lot less electricity.

 If you would like to see the specifics of the lights, channels, amps and extension cords go

 There are 5 - 4' trees in the front, a 20' mega tree with a 4' star on top, 2 - 8' firesticks, 4 - 52" stars on the roof, 2 - 8' light wheels, 4 -

 5' spiral trees, 4 - 3' net light trees, 20 - 4 color net light pannels for the fence, and a donation box.
 The tree roots will also be decorated.

 The items new for the 2016 shows are 4 additional 3' net light trees, a new 10' mega spiral tree, 4 - 4' snowmen, a new nativity scene in back, and 16 RGB LED floods on roof.

 I have also added a new full color LED sponsor sign so that people can sponsor the show.